The Marais: Jewish community

-Terrorist attack
+Cnaan Lipshiz of Times of Israel wrote that in previous eras the district was "the beating heart of French Jewry".

-In 1982, Palestinian extremists murdered 6 people and injured 22 at a Jewish restaurant in the Marais, Chez Jo Goldenberg, an attack which evidenced ties to the Abu Nidal Organization.
+In 1982, Palestinian extremists murdered six people and injured 22 at a Jewish restaurant in the Marais, Chez Jo Goldenberg, an attack which evidenced ties to the Abu Nidal Organization.

+By 2019 much Jewish business activity left The Marais, and it had fewer Jewish residents.

 Post-war rehabilitation

 By the 1950s, the district had become a working-class area and most of its architectural masterpieces were in a state of neglect.
 In 1964, General de Gaulle's Culture Minister, Andre Malraux, made the Marais the first secteur sauvegardé (literally translated as safeguarded sector).
 That was meant to protect and conserve places deemed to be of special cultural significance.
 In the following decades, the government and the city led an active restoration and Rehabilitation Policy.

-The main hôtels particuliers have been restored and turned into museums: the Hôtel Salé hosts the Picasso Museum, the Hôtel Carnavalet hosts the Paris Historical Museum, the Hôtel Donon hosts the Cognacq-Jay Museum, the Hôtel de Saint-Aignan hosts the Musée d'Art et d'Histoire du Judaïsme.
+The main hôtels particuliers have since been restored and turned into museums: the Hôtel Salé hosts the Picasso Museum, the Hôtel Carnavalet the Paris Historical Museum, the Hôtel Donon the Cognacq-Jay Museum, and the Hôtel de Saint-Aignan hosts the Musée d'Art et d'Histoire du Judaïsme.
 The site of Beaubourg, the western part of Marais, was chosen for the Centre Georges Pompidou, France's national Museum of Modern Art, which is widely considered one of the world's most important cultural institutions.
 The building was completed in 1977 with advanced modern architectural features by Renzo Piano and Richard Rogers.

-Today's Marais
+Present day

 The Marais is now one of Paris' most frequented localities for art galleries.
-Following its restoration, the Marais has become a popular and culture-defining district, home to many upscale restaurants, fashion houses, and galleries.
+Following its restoration, the Marais has now become a popular and culture-defining district, home to many upscale restaurants, museums, fashion houses, and galleries.

-The Marais is also known for its Chinese community.
-The community began to form during World War I. At that time, France needed workers on the home front to perform the duties previously filled by men who were now soldiers on the front lines.
-China sent a few thousand of its citizens, on the condition that they would not take part in the war.
-After the 1918 Allied victory, some of them stayed in Paris, living around the current rue au Maire.
+The Marais is also known for its Chinese community, which first formed during World War I. At that time, France needed workers on the home front to perform the duties previously filled by men who were now soldiers on the front lines.
+China sent a few thousand of its citizens, on the condition that they would not actually take part in the war.
+Following the 1918 Allied victory, some of them stayed in Paris, living around the current rue au Maire.
 Today, most work in jewellery and leather-related products.
-The Marais' Chinese community has settled in the north of the district, particularly in the surrounding of Place de la République.
+The Marais' Chinese community has mainly settled in the north of the district, particularly in the vicinity of Place de la République.
 Next to it, on the Rue du Temple, is the Chinese Church of Paris.

 Other features of the neighborhood include the Musée Picasso, the house of Nicolas Flamel, the Musée Cognacq-Jay, and the Musée Carnavalet.